city_hall

 Summer Eats

-Boston Summer Eats provides nutritious breakfast and lunch at no cost across the City.
+Boston Summer Eats provides nutritious breakfast and lunch at no cost across the City while school is out.
 All youth 18 and under are welcome to participate.
 No ID or registration required.

 Kids and Teens eat free all summer